socphoenix/Period_Underground/README.md

 Library license info:
 This has been put in front of building instructions due to the number of developers whose open source contributions helped make this app possible.

-<b><u>Qt libraries except the QSql library</u></b> are being used under GPL V3 in order to keep one license accross as much of the program as possible.
-<b><u>The Qt sql library</u></b> is under the GNU Lesser Public License v3 https://www.gnu.org/licenses/lgpl-3.0.html .
+<b><u>Qt libraries used are Core, GUI, and SQL</u></b> which are licensed under the GNU Lesser Public License v3 https://www.gnu.org/licenses/lgpl-3.0.html .
 The Qt source code for all of these libraries can be downloaded from https://download.qt.io/official_releases/qt/6.3/6.3.1/single/ .
 Alternatively you can contact me here on github or at tuc03516@gmail.com for a copy of the source code.

 <b><u>SQlite</u></b> is licensed under the public domain.
 It's source code can be found at https://sqlite.org/src/doc/trunk/README.md .